abigail-ryan/famous-places/README.md

 ___

 ### Deployment
-GitHub was used to deploy the Mindful Habit website.
+GitHub was used to deploy the Famous Places website.
 1. Login to your GitHub account
 2. Navigate to the project repository, [abigail-ryan/famous-places](https://github.com/abigail-ryan/famous-places)
 3. Click the Settings button near the top of the page.